changhae-kim/hmca/README.md

     double *dydt   = output, right hand sides of the kinetic equations double *dfdy   = output, Jacobian of the kinetic equations

-List the indices of each pair - i.e. occupant 1 of pair 1, occupant 2 of pair 1, occupant 1 of pair 2, occupant 2 of pair 2, . . .
+List the occupants of each pair - i.e. occupant 1 of pair 1, occupant 2 of pair 1, occupant 1 of pair 2, occupant 2 of pair 2, . . .